-- (1) A net metering facility meeting the following criteria is eligible for Level Tier 1 interconnection review: ¶ - (a) The facility is inverter-based; and ¶ - (b) The facility has a capacity of 50 kilowatts or less and an export capacity of 25 kilowatts or less.¶ - (2) The public utility must approve a complete application for interconnection under the Level 1 Tier 1 net metering interconnection review procedure if: - (a) The aggregate generation cap the net metering facility on the distribution circuit to which the net metering facility will meets the eligibility requirements in section (1) of this rule and the facility meets the Tier 1 interconnect, including the capacity of the net metering facility, will not contribute more than 10 perceion screening criteria set forth at OAR 860-082-0045(2)(a)-(f).¶ - (3) Within 10 business days after the public utility notifies a Tier1 applicant to hat the distribution circuit's maximum fault current at the point on the high voltage (primary) level that is nearest the proposed point of common coupling.¶ - (b) A net metering facility's poinapplication is complete, the public utility must notify the applicant whether the facility meets the Tier 1 screening criteria.¶ - (4) If a public utility does not notify a Tier 1 applicant in writing whether the interconnection application passes the Tier 1 screening criteria within 20 business days after the receipt of a common coupling will not be on a transmission line, a spot network, or an area networkplete application, the interconnection application will be deemed approved.
-Interconnections approved under this section remain subject to sections (7) and (8) below. ¶

-(e5) If a net metering Approval despite screen facility is to be connected to a radial distribution circuure. ¶ - (a) Despite the failure of one or more screening criteria, the public utility, the aggregate generation capacity connected to the circuit, including at its sole option, may approve the interconnection provided such approval is consistent with safety and reliability. ¶ - (b) If the public utility determines that of the net metering facility, will not exceed 10 percent (15 percent for solar electric gener_customer-generator can be interconnected safely if minor modification) of s to the eircuit's total annual peak load, as most recently measured at the substation.¶ - (d) If a net metering facility is to be connected to a single-phase shared secondary, the aggregate generation capacity connected to the shared secondary, including the net metering facility, will not exceed 20 kilovolt-amps.¶ (e) If a single-phase net metering facility is to be connected to a transformer center tap neutral of a 240 volt service, the additransmission or distribution system were made (for example, changing meters, fuses, or relay settings), then the public utility must offer the applicant a good-faith, non-binding estimate of the costs of such proposed minor modifications.
+(1) A net metering facility meeting the following criteria is eligible for Tier1 interconnection review:

+- (a) The facility is inverter-based; and - (b) The facility has a generation capacity of 50 kilowatts or less and an export capacity of 25 kilowatts or less. - (2) The public utility must approve a complete application for interconnection under Tier 1 net metering interconnection review procedure if the net metering facility meets the eligibility requirements in section (1) of this rule and the facility meets the Tier 1 interconnection screening criteria set forth at OAR 860-082-0045(2)(a)-(f). - (3) Within 10 business days after the public utility notifies a Tier1 applicant that the application is complete, the public utility must notify the applicant whether the facility meets the Tier 1 screening criteria. - (4) If a public utility does not notify a Tier 1 applicant in writing whether the interconnection application passes the Tier 1 screening criteria within 20 business days after the receipt of a complete application, the interconnection application will be deemed approved.
+Interconnections approved under this section remain subject to sections (7) and (8) below. - (5) Approval despite screen failure. - (a) Despite the failure of one or more screening criteria, the public utility, at its sole option, may approve the interconnection provided such approval is consistent with safety and reliability. - (b) If the public utility determines that the customer-generator can be interconnected safely if minor modifications to the transmission or distribution system were made (for example, changing meters, fuses, or relay settings), then the public utility must offer the applicant a good-faith, non-binding estimate of the costs of such proposed minor modifications.
 Modifications are not considered minor under this subsection if the total cost of the modifications exceeds \$10,000.
-If the applicant authorizes the public utility to proceed with the minor modifications and agrees to pay the entire cost of the modification of s, the net metering facility will not create a current imbalance between the two sides of the 240 volt service of more than 20 percent of nameplate rating of n the public utility must approve the application.¶ - (6) Process after screen failure.
-If the public utility cannot determine that the customer-generator may nevertheless be interconnected consistent withe service transformer.¶ - (3) Within 10 business days after afety, reliability, and power quality standards, at the time the public utility notifies a Level 1the applicant that of the application is complete, Tier 1 review results the public utility must notify shall provide the applicant that: with: ¶ - (a) The net metering facility meets all applicable criteria and the interconnection will be approved upon installation of any required meter upgrade, completion of any required inspscreen results, including specific information on the reason(s) for failure in writing using a standard format approved by the Commission; and \(\bar{1} \) (b) An executable Supplemental Review Agreement. \(\bar{1} \) - (c) In addition, the public utility shall allow the applicant to selectione of the facility, and execution of an interconnection agreement; or ollowing, at the applicant's option: - (A) Request an applicant options meeting: ¶ - (bB) The net metering facility has failed to meet one or more of the applicable criteria and the interconnection application is denied Undergo supplemental review in accordance with OAR 860-082-0063; \P - (C) Continue evaluating the application under Tier 4. ¶
+If the applicant authorizes the public utility to proceed with the minor modifications and agrees to pay the entire cost of the modifications, then the public utility must approve the application. - (6) Process after screen failure.
+If the public utility cannot determine that the customer-generator may nevertheless be interconnected consistent with safety, reliability, and power quality standards, at the time the public utility notifies the applicant of the Tier 1 review results the public utility shall provide the applicant with: - (a) The screen results, including specific information on the reason(s) for failure in writing using a standard format approved by the Commission; and

+- (b) An executable Supplemental Review Agreement. - (c) In addition, the public utility shall allow the applicant to select one of the following, at the applicant's option: - (A) Request an applicant options meeting; - (B) Undergo supplemental review in accordance with OAR 860-082-0063; - (C) Continue evaluating the application under Tier 4.

-The applicant must notify the public utility of its selection within 10 business days, or the application will be deemed withdrawn.¶
+The applicant must notify the public utility of its selection within 10 business days, or the application will be deemed withdrawn.